xillio/definitive-guide/02_developing_a_plugin.md

 #### LIST

 The `LIST` structure represents a collection of expressions in a fixed order.
-These expressions can by of any type or structure.
+These expressions can be of any type or structure.

 > **Note:** The Xill `LIST` works like `java.util.List` but has a nice syntax wrapped around it.